 4. Lay the most level watermelon disc first onto a flat serving plate.
 Place 3 level pieces of the left-over watermelon skin roughly 2-3cm wide to allow for a 1cm gap when you lay the next disc on top.
 This also helps to ensure the cake is level.

 5. Place the second disc on top and repeat the process.

-6. Slice the strawberries and peaches into slices.
-Stick the slices alternately in the gap between the watermelon discs poking outwards.
+6. Slice the strawberries and peaches.
+Stick the slices alternately in the gap between the watermelon discs, poking outwards.
 Add blueberries in between each slice.

 600ml soda water, chilled